aws-samples/terraform-eks-workshop/workshop/content/040_terraform-primer/040-Terraform-tasks/TF-Part3.md

 ----

-Go to the console as before - and find:
+Go to the AWS console as before and find:

 * The new VPC
 * New subnets